 Intern.
 Apprentice.
 Deshi

-Kian ‘Horisumi’ Forreal is now accepting applications for a shop intern with a potential pathway to being a Deshi at Authentink Studio in Sydney after a period for the right candidate.
+Kian ‘Horisumi’ Forreal is not currently looking for any interns or Deshi, but he is accepting applications for interns with a potential pathway to being a Deshi at Authentink Studio for the future.

 You must be honest, punctual, patient, dependable and fluent in English reading and writing.
 You must be 25 years old or younger and a permanent resident or citizen of Australia.
 It would help it you liked people and were a sociable person as this is a service position above anything else.